nestjs/docs.nestjs.com/content/recipes/crud.md

 }
 ```

-Also, you can apply any method decorator by passing them to the specific route `decorators` array.
-It becomes very helpful when you want to add some decorators without any need in a base method overriding.
+Also, you can apply any method decorators by passing them to the specific route `decorators` array.
+This is convenient when you want to add some decorators without overriding base methods.

 #### Documentation

-The described example of [Nestjsx/crud](https://github.com/nestjsx/crud) usage doesn't cover its all features.
-You can find answers almost on all project related questions on its [WiKi](https://github.com/nestjsx/crud/wiki/Home) page.
+The examples in this chapter cover only some of the [Nestjsx/crud](https://github.com/nestjsx/crud) features.
+You can find answers to many more usage questions on the project's [WiKi](https://github.com/nestjsx/crud/wiki/Home) page.